PrincessMaggy/MealPalV2/README.md

   - Meal Plan Points: [sarahlutaaya256] developed the functionality related to meal plan points, including tracking user activities and assigning points accordingly.

   - Referral Link, Copy Link and Share Button: [Eucharian8] made the referral link redirect the new user to the signup page.
 Improved the UI of the referral link copy button and added a share button.

+  - Meal list : [cheriahkay] Updated the recommended meal plans by adding additional cusines.The cuisines included:Italian Cuisines,Indian Cuisines and Japanese Cuisines.

+  - Nutritional and Ingredients Cards: [cheriahkay] updated the meal detail page
+    - The Meal list  component now includes cards with a light gray   background for nutritional value and ingredients.
+Each card displays the respective information in a structured format.

+  - Full Screen Image Feature: [cheriahkay] added the full screen image feature
+    - Users can now click on the meal image to view it in full screen mode, enhancing the viewing experience.

+  - Cooking Time, Meal Serving, and Rating: [cheriahkay] integrated these features into the meal detail page
+   - Cooking time, meal serving amount, and rating are now displayed horizontally with a gray background below the meal image for quick reference.

+   - Dynamic Content Rendering: [cheriahkay] implemented dynamic content rendering
+    - The app dynamically updates the meal detail page based on the selected meal from the recommended meals page.
+Users can seamlessly navigate between different meal details.

   # Features